 - An average of five hours a week will be required.
-The workload will vary greatly from week to week. - Computer literate, preferably with some understanding of databases. - The positions requires the use of a proprietary web based database called Fellowship New Vision (FNV).
+The workload will vary greatly from week to week. - Computer literate, preferably with some understanding of databases. - The position requires the use of a proprietary web-based database called Fellowship New Vision (FNV).
 There is a tutorial available.

-- Perform all duties as outlined in the Officers Responsibilities section of this document. - Maintain the FNV database of all Groups and their GSR's or mail contacts, the NIA Service Committee and the roster of Trusted Servants in each of the Districts in Area 20. - From the FNV database, generate the NIA Mailing List as approved by the 2002 Winter Assembly to include:

-- All current members of the Area Assembly and their Alternates as defined in the Area Guidelines. - o The East Central Regional Trustee. - o The East Central Regional Correspondent. - o All Group mail contact persons. - O All District Level Trusted Servant Chairpersons with a corresponding Committee at the NIA.
-To include the following positions: Public Information, Cooperation with the Professional Community, Treatment Facilities, Bridging the Gap, Answering Service, Special Needs, Grapevine, Literature, Archives, Newsletter, and Web Administrator. - Only those people who hold current service positions described above should be included on the NIA Mailing List. - When a person rotates out of service, the incoming Trusted Servant replaces the outgoing Servant on the NIA Mailing List. - At the Assembly make available New Group and Group Change forms - On a quarterly basis provide to each DCM a list of registered groups in their district.
-The FNV tutorial includes instructions for generating the list. - Make a report at Assemblies and Committee meetings. - Maintain a roster of all area trusted servants, which includes: - o service position - o first name - o last name - o telephone number - o e-mail address - Whenever updates are made to the roster, distribute the roster by email to all trusted servants on the list. - The distribution e-mail should clearly indicate the confidentiality of the roster and should warn against indiscriminate distribution and posting in any publicly-accessible internet location. - Participate at the registration table at Assemblies and Area Committee meetings: - Provide an area roster to verify contact information for all Area Trusted Servants and DCMs. - Maintain attendance records for Area Trusted Servants - Maintain a count of total number of attendees
+- Perform all duties as outlined in the Officers Responsibilities section of this document. - Maintain the FNV database of all Groups and their G.S.R.s or mail contacts, the N.I.A.
+Service Committee and the roster of Trusted Servants in each of the Districts in Area 20. - From the FNV database, generate the N.I.A.
+Mailing List as approved by the 2002 Winter Assembly to include: - 0 All current members of the Area Assembly and their Alternates as defined in the Area Guidelines. - The East Central Regional Trustee. - o The East Central Regional Correspondent. - All Group mail contact persons. - All District Level Trusted Servant Chairpersons with a corresponding Committee at the N.I.A.
+To include the following positions: Public Information, Cooperation with the Professional Community, Treatment Facilities, Bridging the Gap, Answering Service, Accessibilities, Grapevine, Literature, Archives, Newsletter, and Web Administrator. - Only those people who hold current service positions described above should be included on the N.I.A.
+Mailing List. - When a person rotates out of service, the incoming Trusted Servant replaces the outgoing Servant on the N.I.A.
+Mailing List. - At the Assembly make available New Group and Group Change forms. - On a quarterly basis provide to each D.C.M. a list of registered groups in their district.
+The FNV tutorial includes instructions for generating the list. - Make a report at Assemblies and Committee meetings. - Maintain a roster of all area trusted servants, which includes: - o Service position - o First name